-Make a thank you card or drawing for a teacher to show gratitude that you and your children can attend school.
-Watch the documentary Girl Rising by Richard E. Robbins.
-Talk to your child about what they love about school and their favorite subject.
+Make a thank you card or drawing for a teacher together to show gratitude.
+Then, talk to your child about what they love about school and their favorite subject.

-Ruth Bader Ginsburg is an associate justice of the Supreme Court of the United States.
+Ruth Bader Ginsburg was an associate justice of the Supreme Court of the United States.
 She was the second woman appointed to serve on the Supreme Court and is famously known for her work to improve human equality and justice.
-She is also known to dissent and disagree on controversial issues, standing as a voice of reason and strength to people everywhere.

 As a Supreme Court Justice, you need to know how to communicate, argue respectfully, and disagree kindly.
 It’s important to teach a child how to state their needs and lay out a reasoned argument in a calm, measured way.
 It will be a skill that will help them the rest of their lives!

 To do this, teach your child to:

 - Understand that arguments should not happen when they’re angry.
 Let them know that discussions can only occur when they’re calm.

 - State their goals or needs first, before talking about how they feel.

 - Lay out an argument that states why what they need is a good thing.

 - Actively listen to the other side of the argument.

 - Offer wins or compromises for calm and collective arguments.